application-research/delta-importer/readme.md

 > Hint: The `--interval` and `--max_concurrent` flags are used to tweak the importer's speed.
 These parameters should be carefully tuned to match the provider's sealing throughput and available bandwidth.
 The example provided above is a good starting point for a provider with approximately 10TiB/day of sealing throughput.

 ### datasets.json
-The `datasets.json` file is required to be present in the same directory that `delta-importer` is being run in.
+The `datasets.json` file is required to be present in the `delta-importer` data directory (defaults to `~/delta/importer/`).
 This file maintains a mapping between client `wallets` (i.e, who is making deals) with a `dataset slug` (identifier), and a directory to search for CAR files to import.

 Example `datasets.json`
 ```json